electron/electron/docs/api/browser-window.md

 #### Event: 'closed'

 Emitted when the window is closed.
-After you have received this event you should remove the reference to the window and avoid using it anymore.
+After you have received this event you should remove the reference to the window and avoid using it any more.

 #### Event: 'unresponsive'